This lesson will help you earn points in the rubric lines for the Demo Video.

 In scenarios like this, you can create a variable to keep track of the player’s score.
 You can create a variable called score that always has the value of the player’s current score.
 As she plays the game, you can add and subtract points from score and you won’t need to worry about keeping track of what her current score actually is.
-Here’s how it would work in App Inventor.
+Here’s how it would work in App Inventor and Thunkable.
 First you would grab this block from the variables section.

 This block tells the app that there will be a variable and asks you to give the variable a name and a value.
 Here’s what the block would look like for a game where the player’s score started at zero.

 With this block, you are telling the app that there will be a piece of data called score and that it will change value as the game is played.
 Every time the app starts up, it is going to create a variable called score and set it zero.
 Now you can do what’s called “set” and “get” your score variable.
 “Get” will allow you to see what the value of the score is.
-Here’s how you would tell your app to display the score in a label.
+Here’s how you would tell your app to display the score in a textbox.